Follow the link for Zimbabwe Covid-19 Latest Travel News.

 Honestly, the best option is to contact us and tell us what your requirements and budget are, we will easily be able to recommend the most suitable places for you.
 This can save you hours of searching and it doesn’t cost you anything.

 If you choose to go it alone please read through the rest of this page and be mindful of the warnings offered.
-Also scroll to the bottom of this page for our Top Picks.

 Does location close to the Victoria Falls entrance make a difference?

 In my opinion – not really.
 Transport is readily available either by a hotel shuttle or taxi at little or no cost.
 All town hotels and lodges are less than a 10-minute drive from the Falls entrance and almost all Victoria Falls activities that you book will collect you from wherever you are staying.
 That is with the exception of the out-of-town Safari Lodges and AirBnB's where an additional pickup cost can be incurred.

 Worried about the quality of accommodation?

 The reality is that these days you can easily be sold something on the internet that sounds and looks fantastic but when you get there, it is terrible.

 The solution is simple, you have got to check it out.
 Speak to real people like us who live in Victoria Falls and know the places.
 Don't book it through some online website where you cannot contact anyone and they are more interested in making money than your experience.

 Obviously, do your research on forums like TripAdvisor, but also be slightly cautious of some reviews as they might be biased or untrue.
 Conversely, poor reviews can sometimes also be unfair ones because of an unfortunate and rare situation or difficult client.

 Victoria Falls has grown dramatically in recent years and there is now a vast array of little lodges that have sprung up everywhere.
 Certainly not all of these are good and of the standard that they claim to be.
 So Please do the research.